xcomponent/xcomponent/Examples/xcomponent.tradecapture/documentation/README.md

     } , TaskScheduler.FromCurrentSynchronizationContext());
 ```

 >Note: You can notice that the call to the client api is not done in the dispatcher thread.
-Indeed, the `Init()` method and `GetEntryPoint()` of the client api are synchronus, so it is necessary in a GUI to call them from another thread.
+Indeed, the `Init()` and `GetEntryPoint()` methods of the client api are synchronous: so it is necessary in a GUI to call them from another thread.

 Once the Api is initialized, the combo box is filled with the instruments available in the `Referential` component.